Twenty-nine Big Blue student athletes will take their athletic skills to 23 new campuses in the fall to play 12 different sports.

 The music program in Kindergarten through Grade 3 focuses on building strong skills emphasizing beat, rhythm, and pitch.
 Through movement activities and instrumental and vocal ensembles the students learn to feel and respond to beat, tempo, and melody.
-The introduction of the recorder in Second Grade facilitates the reading of standard music notation.
+The introduction of the recorder in Grade 2 facilitates the reading of standard music notation.
 The recorder then becomes an integral part of subsequent ensembles.
 A stringed instrument, the mountain dulcimer, is introduced in Grade 3.
 After each child constructs their instrument, solfege is used as the means of playing melody and chords.
 Much of the material used in Grade 3 ties directly to their study of the United States.
 All students participate in the Holiday Concert in December and each class presents a year-end review program for their own parents at the end of May.

 Students may choose to learn a string instrument (violin, viola, or cello) and enroll in the strings program.
 Similar to Band, Strings 4 focuses on many of the same concepts required for students to perform.

 The strings program differs from band in that it often includes students at continuing levels of proficiency, not just beginners.
 It is not uncommon for strings instruction to begin at the enrichment class level (or private lessons) as young as Kindergarten.
 Strings offer this option because, unlike band instruments, string instruments are available in a variety of sizes.

 The inclusion of various proficiency levels in the strings program allows them to perform at both Holiday and Spring Concerts each year.

 In addition to Band and Strings performing at the Holiday and Spring Concerts, students in Grade 4 are also involved in other performances as opportunities arise.